AdobeDocs/campaign-classic.en/help/workflow/using/building-a-workflow.md

 * **Image management**

   You can customize the background image of the diagram as well as those related to the various activities.
-Refer to [Managing activity images](../../workflow/using/managing-activity-images.md).
+Refer to [Manage activity images](../../workflow/using/managing-activity-images.md).

-## Configuring activities {#configuring-activities}
+## Configure activities {#configuring-activities}

 Double-click an activity to configure it or right-click and select **[!UICONTROL Open...]**.